Bible verses that say repentance is a requirement for salvation

 The thief on the cross went to heaven even though he was a sinner.
 His faith saved him.
-If he was given a second chance to live, will he choose to live a repentant life?
+If he was given a second chance to live, would he choose to live a repentant life?
 Absolutely yes.

 The thief chose to believe in Jesus.
 It was a decision he made to submit to His Lordship.
-Jesus affirmed his salvation, which meant there was repentance because both have to go together when we truly believe in Christ.
+Jesus affirmed his salvation, which meant there was repentance because both must go together when we genuinely believe in Christ.

 “The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel.”

 3. Repentance and faith, two sides of a coin